ashlinchak/jira/README.md

 $ go build
 ```

 * Change the `config.json` file according to your settings.
-Also, your Jira password could be set via an environment variable (see below).
+Also, your Atlassian Jira password could be set via an environment variable (see below).
 * Add compiled executable `jira` file to the `$PATH`

 You can also use the executable from `bin` directory.
 Only needed to prepare config file.

 ### Environment variables:
-You can specify a Jira pass in the `config.json` or via `JIRA_PASS` environment variable.
+You can specify the Atlassian Jira pass in the `config.json` or via `JIRA_PASS` environment variable.

 ### Examples